cloud-of-things/cot-java-rest-sdk/README.md

 Short information about what has changed between releases.

-### Release 0.4.0
-Short information about what has changed between releases.

 ### Release 0.5.0
 * Most important change is the removal of right now unused parameter tenant in CloudOfThingsPlatform constructor ([See commit 62079fe](https://github.com/marquies/cot-java-rest-sdk/commit/62079feee68dfc371b545cf2ed69fa9f858e5573)).
 * Unsuccessful creation/store of objects in the CoT will now result in a CotSdkException.